cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The Wilson-Daubechies-Meyer (WDM) wavelet basis is widely used for gravitational wave (GW) data analysis.
-While far from being the only available choice, the WDM basis wavelets have some properties that make them particularly suitable for this purpose: they are well separated in frequency (in fact, the wavelets have compact support in the frequency domain) which helps to make connections with other GW data analysis which is almost exclusively done in the frequency domain, and they provide uniform tiling in both time and frequency.
+While far from being the only available choice, the WDM basis wavelets have some properties that make them particularly suitable for this purpose: they are well separated in frequency (in fact, with compact support) which helps making connections with other GW data analysis which is almost exclusively done in the frequency domain, and they provide uniform tiling in both time and frequency.
 The WDM wavelets were first introduced to GW data analysis in Ref.
 [1]_ (see also Ref.
 [2]_) and are used in the coherent WaveBurst (CWB; Refs.
 [3]_ and [4]_).